-Giving isn’t wrong, but the world is, unfortunately, filled with people who will see your good will as something to be taken advantage of, rather than appreciated, to the extent where it not only becomes harmful to you, but also to them.
+Giving isn’t wrong, but the world is, unfortunately, filled with people who will see your goodwill as something to be taken advantage of, rather than appreciated, to the extent where it not only becomes harmful to you but also to them.
 As the Bible says in Psalm 37:21, “The wicked borrow and do not repay, but the righteous give generously.”
-When you give, it’s because you want to, and ultimately, so that people can help themselves.
+When you give, it’s because you want to, so that people can help themselves.
 This doesn’t include taking advantage or mooching.

 I have a friend — we’ll call her Anna — who took on a roommate — we’ll call him Mark –who was supposed to maintain his job, help clean around the house, supposed to get food stamps and help with food.
 He had to be browbeaten into doing these things, and still, sometimes, he didn’t do them at all.
 Mark was supposed to pay his keep every month, but it was always piecemeal never in full when Anna needed it to be.
 The last two months, he didn’t pay her at all, and was asked to leave.
 Anna still tried to get the money owed, but Mark never acknowledged her requests.
 Mark had taken complete advantage of Anna’s generosity.

 One of the sharpest tools in the manipulator’s toolbox is guilt, and they have it honed to a razor’s edge.
 They have a host of reasons why you should continue being endlessly generous, from making you feel ashamed for not sharing your good fortune, to questioning whether you really are, in fact, the good friend that they thought you were.
 They’ll lay on the guilt about all the rewards you’ve reaped for your hard work, and will even feel entitled to it.
 They’ll turn the tables and lay blame on you for being tightfisted with your money.